younes-damouna/gad-lift/README.md

 To login to your GitHub account using CLI, you need to follow these steps:

-- Generate a personal access token from your GitHub account settings.
-You can follow the official guide [here](^2^) to do that.
-Make sure to copy the token and keep it safe.
+- Generate a personal access token from your GitHub account settings.Make sure to copy the token and keep it safe.
 - Run the following command and enter your GitHub username and the token when prompted:

 ```bash